BattletechModders/ModTek/DEVELOPER.md

 GitHub Workflow
 - ModTek uses github workflow as a CI
-- every commit is build (no automated testing though!)
+- every commit is built (no automated testing though!)
 - commits on master are release as "latest" in github
 - tags are released as their version number on github